network-dave/pisco/README.md

 - Self-contained - relies on Python's Standard Library only.
 - Portable - works on Windows, Linux and Mac.
 - Backward compatible - works with older versions of Python3 (tested with Python 3.4.3 on Windows Server 2003).

+Edit: due to the number of amazing CLI scraping libraries like Netmiko and Scrapli, I decided to stop any further work on Pisco and move on.
+Leaving the repo online because it can still be useful for some use cases.

 ## Prerequisites